apache/cordova-docs/www/docs/en/dev/config_ref/index.md

 the `--save` flag.
 See the [CLI reference][plugin_cli] for more information on adding plugins.

+_Note: As of Cordova 9.x, this tag is obsolete.
+[Learn More](https://github.com/apache/cordova-lib/pull/750)_

 Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
 ----------------- | ------------
 name(string) | *Required* <br/> Name of the plugin to be restored